 On April 15, 2020, we applied for a loan from JPMorgan Chase Bank, N.A., as lender, pursuant to the Paycheck Protection Program (the "PPP") of the CARES Act as administered by the U.S. Small Business Administration (the "SBA").
 On April 17, 2020, the loan was approved, and we received proceeds in the amount of \$2.9 million (the "PPP Loan").
 On September 8, 2021, we received confirmation from the Lender that the SBA approved our PPP Loan forgiveness application for the entire PPP Loan, including all accrued interest to date.
-The forgiveness of the PPP Loan was recognized as a gain on debt extinguishment in our financial results for the year ended December 31, 2021
+The forgiveness of the PPP Loan was recognized as a gain on debt extinguishment in our financial results for the year ended December 31, 2021.

-The CARES Act also provides an employee retention credit, which is a refundable tax credit against certain employment taxes of up to 70% of qualified wages up to \$10,000 paid to employees during each of the quarters ended March 31, 2021, June 30, 2021 and September 30, 2021.
-We determined that we qualify for the tax credit under the CARES Act and filed our amended tax returns in March 2022.
-We expect to receive \$2.0 million of tax credits under the relief provisions.
+The CARES Act also provides an employee retention credit, which is a refundable tax credit against certain employment taxes of up to a maximum of \$5,000 for each employee in 2020 and \$7,000 per employee per quarter from January to September 2021.
+We determined that we qualify for the tax credit under the CARES Act and filed our amended tax returns in March and August 2022.
+We expect to receive \$2.5 million of tax credits under the relief provisions.
+However, as discussed in further detail below, pursuant to the Streeterville Note, within three (3) Trading Days of receipt by the Company of any employee retention credit funds owed to the Company under the CARES Act, such amounts will be paid to Streeterville.